 Yes, you can easily cook butternut squash using just your microwave!
-With this comprehensive guide on how to cook butternut squash in the microwave, you will learn three different methods and the benefits and applications of each technique.
+And, with microwave butternut squash, you get the best of both worlds: delicious flavor + quick and easy prep.
+With this comprehensive guide on how to cook butternut squash in the microwave, you will learn three different methods and the benefits and applications of each.

 Butternut squash makes a fantastic side dish for practically any dinner.
 But, if you're anything like me, maybe you've forgotten to pre-heat the oven, or, don't have time to roast the squash even if you had!

 Here's where the microwave can be a big help.
-You can save tons of time and effort by preparing the squash in the microwave, and no need to heat up your whole kitchen with a hot oven!
+You can save tons of time and effort by cooking butternut squash in the microwave, and with no need to heat up your whole kitchen with a hot oven.

-In this post, I'll teach you three different methods to prepare butternut squash in the microwave: the cubed squash method, the halved squash method, and the whole squash method.
+In this post, I'll teach you three different ways on how to cook butternut squash in the microwave: the cubed squash method, the halved squash method, and the whole squash method.

-(For a full rundown of the benefits and applications of each method, be sure to check out the Recipe FAQs section down below!)
+For a full rundown of the benefits and applications of each method, be sure to check out the section below: Comparing microwave methods for butternut squash!

 Recipe ingredients